Alaskans Living Independently (ALI) Medicaid Waiver: An Alternative to Nursing Home Care

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, bank statements up to 60-months prior to application, and proof of income.
 Unfortunately, a common reason applications are delayed is required documentation is missing or not submitted in a timely manner.

 Since the Alaskans Living Independently Waiver is not an entitlement program, there could potentially be a waiting list for program participation.
-However, this Waiver is approved for 3,054 beneficiaries per year, and the current number of participants is well below this figure.
+However, this waiver is approved for 3,054 beneficiaries per year, and the current number of participants is below this figure.
 If the state becomes close to approved capacity, rules will be implemented as to how applicants are placed on a waiting list and how the slots are filled as they became available.

 Application Process